activitypods/activitypods/tests/README.md

 ### 2. In a Docker container

-Call `make start-test-with-pod-provider` on the root directory to start all Docker containers, including the Pod provider container.
+Call `make start-test-with-pod-provider` from the `/pod-provider` directory to start all Docker containers, including the Pod provider container.

 The Pod provider will be rebuilt (`yarn install` will be run only if the package.json file has been modified)